Jeb44/bachelor-thesis-typst/initial_letter/main.typ

 //- Analysis of performance impacts
-While not the primary focus, the thesis will also briefly address the performance implications of the discussed approaches.
+//While not the primary focus, the thesis will also briefly address the performance implications of the discussed approaches.
+The work makes results tangible through prototypical implementations, ensuring practival relevance and real-world applicability

-== Expected results and contributions
+#header("Expected results and contributions")
 //- Wo stehen wir voraussichtlich nach Abschluss Ihrer Bachelorarbeit?

 Upon completion of this bachelor thesis, the goal is to provide a clear and structured analysis of the current landscape for building plugin architectures in Rust.
 It will not present a single "best" solution, but rather a comprehensive comparison of available approaches.
 The thesis will serve as a guide for developers, enabling them to make an informed decision based on their specific requirements regarding safety, complexity, performance, and interoperability.
 The final document will delineate the obstacles posed by Rust's design and the prospects offered by modern solutions.

-Using the result of the research, a _small protoype for data fusion track algorithmns_ will be provided.
+//Using the result of the research, a _small protoype for data fusion track algorithmns_ will be provided.

 //- Durch welchen Ansatz wollen Sie die derzeit vorhandene Lücke voraussichtlich schließen?